 I inherited a ground floor flat in Elmers End.
 In the absence of agreement between myself and the landlord, can the Leasehold valuation Tribunal determine the sum due for the purchase of the freehold?

 Where there is a absentee landlord or if there is dispute about what the lease extension should cost, under the relevant legislation it is possible to make an application to the Leasehold Valuation Tribunal to determine the amount due.

-An example of a Lease Extension case for a Elmers End premises is Flats 55, 67 & 70 Melbourne Court Anerley Road in July 2013.
+An example of a Lease Extension decision for a Elmers End property is Flats 55, 67 & 70 Melbourne Court Anerley Road in July 2013.
 The tribunal calculated that the premium for the extended lease at £48,366.00 for at 55, and £88,329.00 for ats 67 and 70 combined.
 This case was in relation to 1 flat.
-The unexpired lease term was 26.38 years.
+The number of years remaining on the existing lease(s) was 26.38 years.